sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 3. For all `i ∈ h_i` and `m ∈ h_i`, `x_i ≤ Σ x_j` for all `j ∈ e_m`.
 4. Acyclicity constraints: For all `i, m ∈ h_i`, `t_g(i) - t_m - c + A(1 - x_i) ≥ 0`.
 5. Bounds on Acyclicity variables: `0 ≤ t_m ≤ 1`.

+good\_lp will transform the problem specification into the implementation-specific data structures and method invocations to solve the problem.
+By writing our exact extractor using good\_lp, the implementation is agnostic to the solver backend and the problem variables, constraints, and objective function are easy to determine upon inspection.

 ## Results